 “We do not have electricity or toilets that fully flush but here I can walk to look for a job.
 I do not have to worry about taxi fare.
 Everything is at my disposal.
 If I am sick the hospital is here.”

 His aunt, who works as a domestic worker in Sea Point, told him about the building.
 A few days later after meeting with the leaders he had moved in.

-Helen Bowden’s leaders, chosen after the occupation took place, decides who moves in and ensures the place is orderly.
+Helen Bowden’s leaders, chosen after the occupation took place, decide who moves in and ensure the place is orderly.
 The large building with hundreds of residents, mostly poor and desperate with little formal education, appears to function well.
 This is quite an achievement when one considers how many body corporates in wealthy areas are fraught with conflict.
-Of course it’s has problems: earlier this year one of the residents was stabbed to death, allegedly by a security guard.
+Of course, it has problems: earlier this year one of the residents was stabbed to death, allegedly by a security guard.
 Nevertheless, residents told us they feel safe.
 GroundUp reporters have visited Helen Bowden several times and not felt threatened.

 Residents don’t pay rent but sometimes they pool resources.
 For example, the rubbish does not get collected, so they hired a bakkie to take away the garbage and keep the place clean.

 “And yes, we are scared because we know that this is an illegal occupation.
 We know that one day we might come back and find all our belongings outside but we are here because for us this is a chance of a better life,” said Guza.

 A few doors away in number 230 lives 21-year-old student Yolanda Dyani.
 She has been living here since April this year after moving away from a family home in Lower Crossroads.
 She moved so she could relieve her grandmother of the responsibility of paying for her taxi fares.

 “My grandmother was the only one getting a social grant and six of us depended on her,” said Dyani.
 Her room has a bed, a table with a few pots and dishes, a wardrobe and a washing bucket.